UofT-HPRC/tpdp/simulation_idioms/using_sonar/README.txt

 (ignore these) and two simulation files: a .sv and a .dat.
 Basically, the .sv file is what runs the simulation, and the .dat contains the test inputs.

 At this point, you have all the files you need to run a simulation.
-You can add these two files to the sources in a Vivado project, or you can run xsim from the command line:
+Vivado, ModelSim, and any other SystemVerilog-compliant simulator should be able to perform your simulation, but for completeness, Vivado-specific instructions are given below:

     $ xvlog axis_swap_endian.v
     $ xvlog --sv --relax axis_swap_endian_tb.sv
     $ xelab -debug typical axis_swap_endian_tb
     $ xsim -R axis_swap_endian_tb

+Alternatively, you can simply add the .sv and .dat files to the sources of a Vivado project and just use the GUI in the normal way.

 That's it!